 According to the two-standpoints account, the propositions to which reason commits us are indeed contradictory.
-But we are not irrational in believing that we are free and undetermined, on the one hand, and believing that we are determined and unfree, on the other, because we can hold apparently contradictory beliefs from different standpoints.
-(Nelkin: 567)
+But we are not irrational in believing that we are free and undetermined, on the one hand, and believing that we are determined and unfree, on the other, because we can hold apparently contradictory beliefs from different standpoints (Nelkin 2000, p.
+567).

 Within traditional compatibilism, freedom is demoted to a mere form of internal causation, so the claims of freedom and determinism do not even conflict.
 But Nelkin rightly highlights that Kant's compabilism does not do this; for Kant, human freedom is freedom from determination by natural causes, and this freedom exists along with a thoroughgoing natural determination of human actions.
-On a two standpoint interpretation of Kant, this apparent conflict is not a real conflict because the claims that freedom is real and that natural determination is thoroughgoing are made from different standpoints.
+On two-standpoint interpretations of Kant, this conflict is only apparent because the claims that freedom is real and that natural determination is thoroughgoing are made from different standpoints.

-Nelkin goes on to offer several objections to this two-standpoint account.
-In general, she raises the "difficulty of producing a criterion that sorts beliefs appropriately into those held from the deliberative standpoint and those held from the theoretical" (Nelkin: 570).
+Nelkin offers several objections to this two-standpoint account.
+In general, she raises the "difficulty of producing a criterion that sorts beliefs appropriately into those held from the deliberative standpoint and those held from the theoretical" (Nelkin 2000, p.
+570).
 More particularly, Nelkin raises an objection based on the use of theoretical beliefs within the practical standpoint, an objection I refer to as the theory-in-deliberation problem.
 Nelkin argues,

 When we are engaged in deliberation, we often rely on theoretical or scientific beliefs.
 For example, if I am deliberating about whether to sound a fire alarm, one of the things I rely on is my belief about what effects that action is likely to have.
 Does this mean, then, that my belief about the causal role of alarm sounding is a belief from the standpoint of the deliberator?
 It certainly seems so, for the belief seems quite "relevant" to my deliberative task.
 And if so, then it would appear that either I have two beliefs with similar contents that are distinguished by the points of view from which they are held, or I have a single belief that floats freely back and forth between standpoints.
 In either case, there seems to be nothing in principle that prevents a belief that is held from one standpoint to be held from another.
-(Nelkin: 570-71, see too Watkins: 322)
+(Nelkin 2000, pp. 570-1; cf. Watkins 2005, p.
+322)